Review trend tracking that answers "better or worse?"

 Seasonality

-Some dips aren't problems—they're patterns.
-Compare the same period year-over-year before you "fix" anything.
+Some dips are patterns.
+Compare the same period year over year before you "fix" anything.

 Review volume effects